Local Care Networks become Sangha Support Networks

 The Abhayaratna Trust has seen the potential in developing a network of local support for elderly and unwell members of the Triratna Buddhist Order.
 It’s another step in our encouraging a consistent culture of care in the Triratna Community.

 On the topic of care and support in sanghas, Mahasraddha recently engaged in conversation with Maniprabha, who was part of a small group of people in London looking after Shraddhapushpa towards the end of her life.
-It’s a deeply moving and inspiring story of people coming together to provide care and support for an Order member.
+It’s a deeply moving and inspiring story of people coming together to support an Order friend.

-Local Care Networks, an initiative of the Abhayaratna Trust, have been around for a few years now.
-The concept is simple: to help local sanghas develop a more explicit, organised, proactive and collective framework of care and support.
-An important context for the initiative comes from the ageing demographic of the Order and the anticipated increase in support needs which means we may need to be more organised than relying solely on local friends.
-The LCN initiative will help sanghas prepare for this eventuality.
-In most sanghas, it will not involve developing anything particularly new but, rather, the rallying of existing resources already in a local sangha.
+An impetus for local care initiatives comes from the ageing demographic of the Order and the anticipated increase in support needs which means we may need to be more organised than relying solely on local friends.
+Abhayaratna Trust is encouraging sanghas to prepare for this eventuality.
+In most sanghas, it will not involve developing anything particularly new but rallying existing resources.

-In this video, Aryasuri, one of the Abhayaratna Trust’s reps in New Zealand, gives a very vibrant account of her thoughts about care in the Order, partly drawn from her experiences of many years as a health care professional.
-Mahasraddha
+In this video, Aryasuri, one of the Abhayaratna Trust’s representatives in New Zealand, gives a vibrant account of her thoughts about care in the Order, partly drawn from her experiences of many years as a health care professional.

 Why LCNs are a good idea - a conversation with Paramashanti